 The authors found that those in the condition with the more difficult to read font perceived the exercise as being more difficult and time-consuming.

 The reason that this happens is that when we humans make judgments, we use various external and internal cues.
-And fluency is one of the most prominent internal cues we use in reasoning.
+Processing fluency is one of the most prominent internal cues we use in reasoning.

 We are subconsciously (and, often, consciously) aware of how difficult it is to process information.
 And this internal judgment of difficulty can aid us in understanding and making inferences about the external world.